Zombie Research Institute

 If you are

-Hyperinsulinemic and eat low fat food, you will become
+Hyperinsulinemic and eat high carbohydrate meals, you will become

-desperate craving for food.
-If you continue to eat a high
+also causes a desperate craving for food.
+If you continue to eat a

 compound the process.
 The more carbs you eat, the

 fatter and hungrier you get.
 (Protein and fat do not stimulate the